BenchLabs/bench-technology-handbook/how-we-make-commitments.md

 ## Commitment flowchart

-We've built a [flowchart](https://miro.com/app/board/o9J_lwSXARg=/) to illustrate how commitments happen at Bench works.
-We recommend familiarizing yourselves with this it, and then using this page as a reference for the terms themselves.
+We've built a [flowchart](https://miro.com/app/board/o9J_lwSXARg=/) to illustrate how commitments are made at Bench.
+We recommend familiarizing yourselves with it, and then using this page as a reference for the terms themselves.

 ## Terms